Part 1, Chapter 1

 Along with Python and Flask, we'll use Docker to quickly set up our local development environment and simplify deployment.
 SQLAlchemy will be used to interact with a Postgres database.
-We'll use Pytest instead of unittest for writing unit and integration tests to test the Flask API.
-Finally, we'll store the code on a GitLab repository and utilize the CI features in GitLab to run tests before deploying to Heroku.
+We'll use pytest instead of unittest for writing unit and integration tests to test the Flask API.
+Finally, we'll store the code on a GitLab repository and utilize the Continuous Integration (CI) features in GitLab to run tests before deploying to Heroku.

 Before diving in, let's take a minute to go over why some of the above tools are being used.

 Flask and Django are the two most popular Python web frameworks.
 Django is older and more mature than Flask, but it's also more opinionated.
 On the other hand, Flask is lighter weight so it doesn't make many decisions for you.
 You get to decide how you want to implement things.
 At its core, Flask is simple yet extensible, which is perfect for developing RESTful APIs and microservices.

 For more, review Django vs. Flask: Which Framework to Choose.

 Docker is a container platform used to streamline application development and deployment workflows across various environments.
 It's used to package application code, dependencies, and system tools into lightweight containers that can be moved from development machines to production servers quickly and easily.

 pytest is a test framework for Python that makes it easy (and fun!) to write, organize, and run tests.
 When compared to unittest, from the Python standard library, pytest: